-The right to own shares cannot be forfeited
+The right to own shares cannot be lost

 Supreme Court judgment 25 September 2025, HR-2025-1866-A, (case no. 25-074147STR-HRET), criminal case, appeal against Gulating Court of Appeal 19 February 2025.